 Raise good men.
 Raise strong women.
 Please.
 The world needs them, now more than ever.”

-Billy’s wise words of parental and relationship wisdom have been shared over 115,000 times in the first week—but he admits, this wasn’t always easy for him to do.
+Billy’s wise words of parental and relationship wisdom have been shared nearly 115,000 times—but he admits, this wasn’t always easy for him to do.

 “It definitely wasn’t easy upfront.
 I’d say it took us a good year to get it right,” he told IJ Review.